 The university offers an increasing number of baccalaureate degrees.
-These include bachelor of arts degrees in communication studies, English, and history; bachelor of science degrees in biology, business administration, criminal justice, elementary education, mathematics, nursing, and psychology; the Bachelor of General Studies (with concentrations in biology, business, computer information systems, justice, English, fine arts. criminal mathematics. kinesiology, political science. psychology, and communication studies/theatre); and the Bachelor of Liberal Studies with a major in theatre.
+These include bachelor of arts degrees in communication studies, English, and history; bachelor of science degrees in biology, business administration. criminal elementary education, mathematics, nursing, and psychology; the Bachelor of General Studies (with concentrations in biology, business, communication studies/theatre, criminal justice, English, fine arts, kinesiology, management information systems, mathematics, political science, and psychology); and the Bachelor of Liberal Studies with a major in theatre.

 All associate degree programs, baccalaureate degree programs, and certificate programs require a minimum number of credit hours in general education courses.
-The number of credit hours is in keeping with the requirements of the Southern Association of Colleges and Schools, the institutional accreditor for LSUA, and the Louisiana Board of Regents.
-For more information about general education requirements, consult pages 69-71 of this catalog.
+The number of credit hours is in keeping with the requirements of the Louisiana Board of Regents and the Southern Association of Colleges and Schools, the institutional accreditor for LSUA.
+For more information about general education requirements, consult pages 67-69 of this catalog.

-A major is that part of a baccalaureate degree program that consists of a specified group of courses of at least 30 credit hours in a particular discipline(s) or field(s).
+A major is part of a baccalaureate degree program and consists of a specified group of courses of at least 30 credit hours in a particular discipline(s) or field(s).
 The name of the major is usually consistent with the degree subject area.
 Requirements for specific majors are listed in the departmental sections of this catalog.

-A minor is similar to a major in that it is that part of a degree program consisting of a specified group of courses in a particular discipline or field.
+Like a major, a minor is a part of a baccalaureate degree program and consists of a specified group of courses in a particular discipline or field.
 A minor, however, requires fewer hours than a major, and does not constitute a student's main focus of study; rather, it offers the student an opportunity to complement that focus with study in another field.